It had been twenty-five years since I last travelled to Europe – 1980 to be precise.

 Another art destination – the Guggenheim of Bilbao.
 We arrived bleary eyed after an overnight train from Barcelona and found the city hadn’t woken up yet.

 We were fascinated by the stunning museum and it’s modern art, as well as the rejuvenated city and its consideration for people with mobility challenges.
 I like Spain!

 Back to London – our third visit.
 Elisse had called us in great excitement, inviting us to watch her perform at St Martin’s in the Fields.

 Our last time with Hayden & Elisse was in Rome.
 Cousin Anthony hosted us and showed us around.
 Bruce & Anthony debated the charm of the Sistine Chapel ceiling.
-The dinner in the Porcheta dinner in the foothills was a highlight.
+The Porchetta dinner in Frascati, in the foothills of Rome was a highlight.